-Flooding can be an unfortunate event to happen to any of us.
-We want to make sure that all of our customers are safe if the worst happens.
+Flooding can be an unfortunate event to happen to any of us, for support reach out to your local authority, only contact us in the case of an emergency.
 Check out the below advice to help you find out more:

 Flood warning and preparation

 Check your local weather forecast and visit the environment agency website to keep up to date on flood warnings in your area.